austinfsmith/LACC/README.md

 * Python 3.6+ : https://www.python.org/
 * The langdetect library : https://pypi.org/project/langdetect/
 * The pymarc library : https://github.com/edsu/pymarc
-* Some means of gathering MARC records for the requests identified by the DetectLanguages script

 ## Description

 Much of the code written for the ILL data analysis portion of the LACC study dealt with parsing or mitigating the idiosyncracies of the data available to the investigators.
-This code is neither portable nor easily read, so in lieu of sharing it, two brief example scripts are included to demonstrate the tools used for ILL data analysis.
+As this code is neither portable nor easily read, we are sharing two example scripts to demonstrate the tools used for ILL data analysis.
 A small data set is also included as a demonstration.

 The DetectLanguages script accepts as input a CSV file containing a list of requests exported from ILLiad, or another ILL system, and outputs a modified version of the same list, filtered to exclude any requests which appear to be in languages outside of the scope of interest.